drewdeponte/git-ps-book/src/guides/split-a-patch-up.md

 takes an understanding of the application architecture & the dependency relationship between the various elements.

-So lets get to it.
+So let's get to it.

 ## TL;DR